jackroberts-gh/helm-charts/charts/drone/README.md

-# Drone server helm chart customised to allow ssl passthrough for self signed certs
+# Drone server helm chart customised to allow ssl passthrough for self signed certs!

 [Drone](http://drone.io/) is a Continuous Integration platform built on container technology with native Kubernetes support.